 The list of additives used; .

-When substitutable additives are used in the production process, these additives may be listed by using the expression «can contain» followed by an exhaustive list of possible alternative compounds, identified with «and/or»;
+When substitutable additives, belonging to the class is listed in the article 4.10.6, are used in the winemaking process, these interchangeable additives may be listed by using the expression «can contain» followed by an exhaustive list of the compounds that may have been used, identified with «and/or»;Additives under the categories ‘acidity regulators’ and ‘stabilising agents’ which are similar or mutually substitutable, may be indicated in the list of ingredients by using the expression «contains… and/or», followed by no more than three additives, where at least one of those is present in the final product."

-Additives from the category ‘packaging gases’ may not be mentioned in the list of ingredients;
+Additives from the category ‘packaging gases’ may be replaced in the list of ingredients by the specific particular “Bottled in a protective atmosphere; or “Bottling may happen in a protective atmosphere.”

-Other ingredients, in accordance with article 1.1. not covered by the previous paragraphs and in accordance with national rules shall be indicated.
+Other ingredients, not mentioned in the previous paragraphs and in accordance with national rules shall be indicated.

 Introduce a new article 4.10.4